plausible/docs/docs/script-extensions.md

 ## script.compat.js

-The default Plausible script will not work on Internet Explorer because it uses the [document.currentScript](https://caniuse.com/document-currentscript) API to read configuration options.
+The default Plausible script won't work on Internet Explorer because it uses the [document.currentScript](https://caniuse.com/document-currentscript) API to read configuration options.
 You can run Plausible in compatibility mode by including the `script.compat.js` extension and defining `id="plausible"` on the script tag so that it can find itself.
 Here's how it should look like:

 ```html
 <script id="plausible" defer data-domain="yourdomain.com" src="https://plausible.io/js/script.compat.js"></script>